-The grower-owned Research and Development Corporation, Horticulture Innovation Australia (Hort innovation), has signed an historic $6 million co-operative research deal with the Indian Government as it moves to strengthen the nation’s crop output.
+THE GROWER-OWNED Research and Development Corporation, Horticulture Innovation Australia (Hort innovation), has signed a historic $6 million co-operative research deal with the Indian Government as it moves to strengthen the nation’s crop output.

 The agreement was finalised after Hort Innovation and subsidiary company, Biotechnology Research Assistance Council (BIRAC), signed a Memorandum of Understanding (MoU) in which both parties seeking to invest $1 million investment each year, for three years.
 Hort Innovation CEO John Lloyd said the MoU outlined a joint commitment to conduct research into strengthening both nations’ horticulture products.